Darrel Williams Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Recent Performances

-- Williams put together a 20-yard rushing performance in last week's matchup with the Titans, carrying the ball five times (averaging four yards per carry).
+- In last week's matchup with the Titans, Williams racked up 20 yards on five carries (averaging four yards per carry).

-- Williams has 31 carries for 109 yards (36.3 yards per game) and two touchdowns over his last three outings.
+- Williams has run for 109 yards on 31 carries (36.3 yards per game) with two touchdowns on the ground during his last three games.

 Williams' Kansas City Teammates